railsuser2014/openobject-doc-book-en/source/book/2/2_6_Comms/2_6_Comms_thunderbird.rst

 	* organize and structure your documents (such as projects, partners and users) in Open ERP's system.

-If you can't find a partner or contact to correspond with your email in Open ERP it's possible to create one on the fly simply by using the information contained in the email and clicking the  *Create*  button.
+If you can't find a partner or contact to correspond with your email in Open ERP it's possible to create one on the fly simply by using the information contained in the email and clicking the :guilabel:`Create` button.

 .. figure::  images/thunderbird_creation.png
    :align: center

    *Creating a contact on the fly from Thunderbird.*

-To access archived data from different documents in Open ERP you can use the  *Email Thunderbird*  interface that appears over Open ERP documents.
+To access archived data from different documents in Open ERP you can use the :guilabel:`Email Thunderbird` interface that appears over Open ERP documents.

 .. note:: Testing the Thunderbird adapter